Top Federal Child Pornography and CSAM Defense Attorneys

-Needless to say, the United States government is vigilant when it comes to the enforcement of child pornography laws and laws criminalizing the victimization of children.
+The United States government is vigilant when it comes to the enforcement of child pornography laws and laws criminalizing the victimization of children.

 New Child Pornography Sentencing Enhancements

-Additionally, there is a second part to the second amendment of the sentencing guidelines.
+Additionally, there is a second part of the second amendment of the sentencing guidelines.
 The 5-level enhancement that applied in cases where the distribution was for financial gain has been changed to apply where anything of value is exchanged.
 The government will seek to apply this enhancement in cases where child pornography is traded or exchanged.

 Criminal Defense Attorneys for Federal and State Charges